 Finding people to follow on Twitter

-You can search to find people by location or by a keyword (or phrase) within Twitter.
+You can search to find people by location or by keyword (or key phrase) on Twitter.

-By finding and then following them you strike up a relationship and can begin to ‘tweet’ to people who live or work in your catchment area, or are interested your subject.
+By finding and then following them you strike up a relationship and can begin to ‘Tweet’ to people who live or work in your catchment area, or are interested in your subject.